SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Riskified Ltd. of a Class Action Lawsuit and a Lead Plaintiff Deadline of July 1, 2022 - (NYSE: RSKD)

-NEW YORK, June 1, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Riskified Ltd.
+NEW YORK, June 8, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Riskified Ltd..

 Shareholders who purchased shares of RSKD during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.